 The Mahayana tradition of Buddhism, of which Zen is an important expression (along with Chinese Chan and Korean Soen), arose sometime around the first century C.E. in South India and spread throughout Asia.
 It is characterized by the ideal of the bodhisattva: the compassionate being whose desire for enlightenment isn’t an individual quest but includes all other sentient beings as well.

-The first-century classic Prajnaparamita Hridaya Sutra may be the best known of all the Buddhist scriptures.
-It’s a key Zen text, chanted daily by many, but is studied extensively in the Tibetan tradition too.
-In just about thirty-five lines, it expresses the truth of impermanence and the release of suffering that results from the understanding of that truth with a breathtaking economy of language.
-Kazuaki Tanahashi’s guide to the Heart… Read More
+The Prajna Paramita Hridaya Sutra is among the best known of all the Buddhist scriptures.
+Chanted daily by many Zen students, it is also studied extensively in the Tibetan tradition, and it has been regarded with interest more recently in the West in various fields of study—from philosophy to quantum physics.
+In just thirty-five lines, it expresses the truth of impermanence and the release from suffering that results from the… Read More

 Hardcover$24.95+ Add to Bag